 27 Jul 2020 – Medal roll info for men of the 2nd Battalion has been captured.
 It was a very lengthy process to gather the data, and revealed a lot of inconsistency between various administrators of the British Army when they compiled the medal rolls!

 10 Jul 2020 – One question asked is “How Welsh was the composition of the regiment?
 Using the type of data available from this website allows analysis to take place.
-Here is a link to an individual with whom I have shared some of this data, and has performed such analysis on a number of regiments
+Here is a link to the forum posts of an individual (the late Martin Gillott) with whom I have shared some of this data, and has performed such analysis on a number of regiments

 20 Jun 2020 – I have amended some birth dates for some men, and marked these updates with red font.
 In addition, I have tried to find supplemental info for those men who died in WW1 where I did not have a birth date.
 I have three groups of supplemental info, which have been added to this website.